bencharp/hello_riot/README.md

 # A Riot.js Hello App

-A simply hello World App to discover Riot.js
+A simply Hello World app to discover Riot.js

 Take a look at  : http://riotjs.com/